jjvanzon/Piano-Playing-Docs/chopin-mazurka-op-24-no-2/chopin-mazurka-op-24-no-2-todo.md

 - [x] ~~Left hand / right hand separated and together.~~
 - [x] Adding page numbers (font not too small).
 - [x] Adjusting spacing.
+- [x] Checking by playing in editing software.
 - [ ] Checking by playing the print.
 - [ ] Correcting it.
 - [ ] Keep checking by playing the print, until no more corrections.